radiac/django-yarr/README.rst

     pip install -e git+https://github.com/radiac/django-yarr.git#egg=django-yarr

    Note: The master branch may sometimes contain minor changes made since the version was incremented.
+These changes will be listed in `CHANGES <CHANGES>`_.
 It will always be safe to use, but versions will be tagged if you only want to follow releases.

 2. Add Yarr to ``INSTALLED_APPS``::